Differential item functioning via robust scaling: Numerical Examples

 \subsection{Empirical example: Assessing human development across countries}

 This section illustrates the use of R-DIF with data from the UNICEF's Early Childhood Development Index (ECDI)\footnote{\href{https://data.unicef.org/resources/early-childhood-development-index-2030-ecdi2030/}{https://data.unicef.org/resources/early-childhood-development-index-2030-ecdi2030/}}.
-The ECDI is a caregiver-reported household survey intended to provide internationally comparable data about the percentage of children aged 24-59 months who are developmentally on track in health, learning and psychosocial well-being, by sex.
-Data were collected in Mexico by the National Institute of Public Health between July and September 2018 ($n_0 = 1,641$), and in the State of Palestine by the Central Bureau of Statistics between February and March 2019 ($n_1 = 1,080$).
+The ECDI is a caregiver-reported household survey intended to provide internationally comparable data about the percentage of children aged 24-59 months who are developmentally on track in health, learning, and psychosocial well-being, by sex.
+Data were collected via household surveys in Fiji and Vietnam.
 In both surveys, sample frames consisting of a list of households with children between 24 and 59 months were used to design representative samples using probabilistic sampling.
-The illustration focuses on $m = 10$ ECDI items on the learning domain, which are summarized in the second column of Table \ref{tab:ecdi}.
+The illustration focuses on $m = 10$ ECDI items on the learning domain, which are summarized in the second column of Table \ref{tab:ecdi}, and children aged 48-59 months ($n_0 = 412 $and $n_1 = 978$ in Fiji and Vietnam, respectively).
 IRT models were estimated using probability-based sampling weights.
-The tuning parameter used for the R-DIF estimator was chosen using a Type I Error rate of .05.

 Figure \ref{fig:4} plots the function $R(\theta)$.
 As noted in the section of this paper entitled ``Estimation'', $R(\theta)$ is minimized by the R-DIF estimator of $\theta$.
 The presence of multiple local minima with approximately the same value would indicate potential problems when estimating the IRT scaling parameters and interpreting which items exhibit DIF.
 However, the figure shows that $R(\theta)$ had clear global minima for both scaling parameters, and the R-DIF procedure converged to these global values.